What retirement benefits are available to survivors after the death of a spouse, common-law partner, or parent?

 1. CPP Death Benefit

-The CPP Death Benefit is a one-time, lump-sum payment made to the estate of the deceased.
+The CPP Death Benefit is a one-time, lump-sum payment to the deceased’s estate.

 If an estate exists, the executor of the will or administrator appointed by the Court can apply for the death benefit.
 In a case where no estate exists, payment of the death benefit can be made directly to the following individuals in order of priority: